Iasonaspg/Parallel-repo/Exc1/README.md

 ### System Setup

 The CPU of the system that the tests took place is an AMD FX-6300 with 6 physical cores and no hyperthreading.

+### Custom seed

+In C, rand() function produces a pseudo-random sequence of numbers.
+That sequence is based on the seed, a number that can be defined through the srand() function.
+If srand() is not used, the default value is srand(1).
+The third argument of my algorithm is a custom seed.
+If we use the same seed across all the three programs, the produced array will be the same and the results will be more accurate.